Operation Medak Pocket: 9–14 September

 According to former SVK colonel Milislav Sekulić, one of the reasons for success of Croatian offensive on Medak Pocket was the poor combat readiness of SVK forces in that area.
-Notably, a month before, "Citizens and fighters of Divoselo" complained to their commanding officer that village defence is basically consisted of 30 people, out of which the youngest was aged 15 and oldest 72.
-At the same time, some of their men deserted from the frontline only to engage in smuggling and other criminal activities around Knin.
+Notably, a month before, "[c]itizens and fighters of Divoselo" complained to their commanding officer that village defence consisted of only 30 people, out of which the youngest was aged 15 and oldest 72.
+At the same time, some of their men deserted from the frontline, only to engage in smuggling and other criminal activities around Knin.

 15–17 September

 Ceasefire

-The offensive attracted strong international criticism and, facing political and military pressure at home and from abroad, the Croatian government agreed to a ceasefire.
-Major-General Petar Stipetić recalled that he was summoned in Zagreb by chief-of-staff Janko Bobetko on 15 September where he met with him and four other UN officers.
-Bobetko handed him the ceasefire agreement and after Stipetić put his signature on the page of the document, Bobetko said that he himself would never signed that agreement, which angered Stipetić.
+The offensive attracted strong international criticism; facing political and military pressure at home and from abroad, the Croatian government agreed to a ceasefire.
+Major-General Petar Stipetić recalled that he was summoned in Zagreb by chief of staff Janko Bobetko on 15 September, where he met with him and four other UN officers.
+Bobetko handed him the ceasefire agreement; however, after Stipetić signed the document, Bobetko said that he would never sign that agreement, which angered Stipetić.
 Stipetić also said that order of withdrawal caused a lot of anger among Croatian soldiers, although he expected nothing less.
 According to him, certain commanders warned him not to go to their sector because their men want to kill him for signing the ceasefire.
-When he came in Gospić, he met with General Ademi who asked him to try to get some time from the UNPROFOR because battlefield sanitation wasn't completed at that point, therefore UNPROFOR gave him three days to fix the battlefield.
-On 15 September a ceasefire agreement was signed by General Mile Novaković, on behalf of the Serbian side and Major-General Petar Stipetić, on behalf of the Croatian side.
-The agreement required the Croatian forces to withdraw to their starting lines of 9 September, and for Serb forces to withdraw from the pocket and remain withdrawn thereafter.
-The Croatian withdrawal was scheduled for 1200 on 15 September.
+When he came in Gospić, he met with General Rahim Ademi, who asked him to try to get some time from UNPROFOR because battlefield sanitation was not completed at that point, therefore UNPROFOR gave him three days to fix the battlefield.
+On 15 September a ceasefire agreement was signed by General Mile Novaković on behalf of the Serbian side and Major-General Petar Stipetić on behalf of the Croatian side.
+The agreement required the Croatian forces to withdraw to their starting lines of 9 September and for Serb forces to withdraw from the pocket and remain withdrawn thereafter.
+The Croatian withdrawal was scheduled for 12:00 on 15 September.

 In order to oversee the withdrawal and protect local civilians, UNPROFOR sent 875 troops of the 2nd Battalion Princess Patricia's Canadian Light Infantry Battle Group (2PPCLI BG), its rifle companies consisting of 50% to 80% augmentees from the army reserve, to move into the pocket, accompanied by two French Army mechanized units.
 The UN forces, under the command of Lieutenant-Colonel James Calvin, were instructed to interpose themselves between the Serb and Croatian forces.